Aliases for FCER1A Gene

 GeneCards Summary for FCER1A Gene

 FCER1A (Fc Fragment Of IgE Receptor Ia) is a Protein Coding gene.
-Diseases associated with FCER1A include urticaria and allergic urticaria.
-Among its related pathways are Allograft rejection and Immune response Fc epsilon RI pathway.
+Diseases associated with FCER1A include Urticaria and Allergic Urticaria.
+Among its related pathways are Immune response Fc epsilon RI pathway and Immune System.
 GO annotations related to this gene include IgE binding and IgE receptor activity.
 An important paralog of this gene is FCRL2.

 UniProtKB/Swiss-Prot for FCER1A Gene